-Prof. Sunil Kumar Khare joined IIT-Delhi, Department of Chemistry in 2000 as an Assistant Professor and holds the position of a Professor of Biochemistry and Institute Chair Professor at IIT Delhi.
-An alumnus of IIT Delhi from where he received his doctoral degree in Biochemistry (1990).
+Prof. Sunil Kumar Khare holds the position of a Professor of Biochemistry and Institute Chair Professor at IIT Delhi.
+An alumnus of IIT Delhi, he received his doctoral degree in Biochemistry (1990).
 He did his Postdoctoral research at National Food Research Institute, Tsukuba, Japan.
-Prof. Khare has more than 30 years of academic and industrial research experience with 150+ publications and patents.
-His current noteworthy contributions have been in differential proteomics of solvent-tolerant and halophilic class of extremophiles and deciphering nanotoxicity mechanisms in plant and microbial systems.
+Prof. Khare has more than 30 years of academic and industrial research experience with 160+ publications and patents.
+His current noteworthy contributions have been in the area of differential proteomics of solvent-tolerant/halophilic class of extremophiles and deciphering nanotoxicity mechanisms in plant and microbial systems.
 Prof. Khare holds a good reputation in the international research community.
 He has been invited as visiting Professor to University of Blaise Pascal, Clermont Ferrand, France (2018 and 2014).
-He was the Visiting Fellow (DBT) at Northern Regional Research Laboratory, USDA, Peoria IL, USA (2006).
+He was a Visiting Fellow (DBT) at Northern Regional Research Laboratory, USDA, Peoria IL, USA (2006).
 Prof. Khare has been honoured with awards like United Nations-Amway award in 1998, Malaviya Memorial Award Senior Faculty-BRSI in 2018.
 He is also an elected fellow of prestigious societies like Royal Society of Chemistry (FRSC), International Forum on Industrial Bioprocesses (IFIBiop), France, Biotech Research Society of India Fellow of BRSI (FBRS), Fellow of National Academy of Sciences (FNAAS), India, Fellow, Academy of Microbiological Sciences (FAMSc) and UNU-Kirin Fellow, Japan.
 Additionally, he is appointed as the current Vice-President of BRSI, India and the Joint Secretary of AMI, India.
 He has also been member of several professional societies like American Chemical Society (ACS) and has served on several committees and scientific advisory boards.
-He is Associate Editor of 3 Biotech and Editorial Board Member for Journal of Environmental Science and Health, Part B and Frontiers in Bioengineering and Biotechnology.
-Apart from being an academician, he has been actively involved in the administrative responsibilities.
+He is the Associate Editor of 3 Biotech and Editorial Board Member for Journal of Environmental Science and Health, Part B and Frontiers in Bioengineering and Biotechnology.
+Apart from being an academician, he has been actively involved in several administrative responsibilities.
 This is reflected by being Chairman, GATE-JAM, IIT Delhi (2016-17).
-Currently, he serves as the Associate Dean, Research & Development, IIT-Delhi.
+Currently, he serves as the Dean, Research & Development, IIT-Delhi.

 Professor Khare's research integrates chemistry and biology with expertise in the realm of Microbial Bio chemistry, bringing in the hidden traits and exploiting the less known microbes for various biotechnological and industrial benefits.
 The group's major research theme include the discovery of extremophiles and novel enzymes, purification and their molecular and structural adaptations to understand their life processes.
 Within these realms, the group is working on following research areas:

 I. MICROBIAL BIOCHEMISTRY ● Extremophiles and Extremozymes: Screening, isolation and characterization of extremophiles, especially halophiles, archaea and solvent tolerant microorganisms. ● Extremozymes: Purification of enzymes and characterization of their novel genes to understand molecular basis of stability and their proteomics.

 II.
-APPLIED ENZYMOLOGY: ENVIRONMENTAL & FOOD BIOCHEMISTRY ● Immobilization/ modification of enzymes and cells; in environmental bioremediation, food processing, solid-state fermentation, removal of anti-nutritional factors/detoxification, bioconversions and by-product utilization.
+APPLIED ENZYMOLOGY: ENVIRONMENTAL & FOOD BIOCHEMISTRY ● Immobilization/ modification of enzymes and cells for applications

 III.
-NANOTOXICOLOGY & NANOBIOCATALYSIS ● Interactions of nanoparticles with microbial cells and microbial diversity (thereof): effect on membrane, interaction with cellular proteins and DNA and subsequent changes in proteome profiles. ● Use of nanoparticles and high surface matrix for enzyme immobilization to develop effective biocatalysts. ● Microbial nanocellulose. ● Nanodelivery of nutraceuticals for inhibition of disease related enzymes.
+NANOTOXICOLOGY & NANOBIOCATALYSIS ● Interactions of nanoparticles with microbial cells: effect on membrane, interaction with cellular proteins and DNA and subsequent changes in proteome profiles to decipher mechanism of nanotoxicity. ● Use of nanomaterials for enzyme immobilization to develop effective biocatalysts. ● Microbial nanocellulose. ● Nanodelivery of nutraceuticals for inhibition of disease related enzymes.

 IV.
 PROTEOMICS ● Proteomic investigations on mechanistic interpretations of bacteria-nanoparticle interactions, proteome profiling of mechanisms of phytotoxicity, proteomic studies on ionic liquid toxicity to microorganisms, proteomic approaches to understand the role of outer membrane porins in the organic solvent-tolerance of extremophiles.